Quick math example

 Tracking small-volume doses

-When draw volumes are very small, the difference between two adjacent unit lines on a syringe matters more.
+When draw volumes are very small, the difference between two adjacent unit lines on a syringe matters more, so a 1-unit slip is a larger percentage of the dose.
 Saving the exact unit count in PepSync helps avoid mistakes between doses.